 Perovskite is one of the most important classes of crystal structure in materials chemistry owing to the large number of accessible compositions and variety of structural derivatives.
 For standard ABX$_{3}$ compounds, the A-site cation is positioned inside a cuboctahedral cage formed of corner-sharing BX$_{6}$ octahedra.
-For the case where the X-site is occupied by a halide, the A cation is monovalent and the B cation is divalent.
-The term `hybrid halide perovskite' (HHP) refers to compounds where an A-site is occupied by a molecular cation, e.g. formamidinium (FA$^+$) or methylammonium (MA$^+$), while the B-site cation is an inorganic cation such as Pb$^{2+}$ or Sn$^{2+}$.
-HHPs have become a popular research topic in the context of photovoltaics and related optoelectronic technologies.\cite{perov_sc_long_review1}
+When the X-site is occupied by a halide, the A cation is monovalent and the B cation is divalent, the material is called a metal halide perovskite.
+The term hybrid organic-inorganic halide perovskite can refer to compounds where the A-site is occupied by a molecular cation, e.g. formamidinium (FA$^+$) or methylammonium (MA$^+$), while the B-site cation is an inorganic cation such as Pb$^{2+}$ or Sn$^{2+}$.
+These perovskites have become a popular research topic in the context of photovoltaics and related optoelectronic technologies.\cite{perov_sc_long_review1}

-The cubic perovskite archetype (space group Pm3m), which features a corner-sharing array of regular octahedra, is typically only observed at higher temperatures.
+The cubic perovskite archetype structure (space group Pm3m), which features a corner-sharing array of regular octahedra, is typically only observed at higher temperatures.
 A series of lower symmetry perovskite phases emerge at lower temperatures.
 These polymorphs can be classified according to the average octahedral tilting patterns\cite{glazer_original,howard1998group,woodward1997octahedral} and to the types of ion displacements that occur\cite{stokes2002group}.
-Often the instantaneous structure differs from the structure averaged over space and time, which can be seen from differences between X-ray diffraction measurements and more local probes such as electron diffraction,\cite{baikie2013synthesis} X-ray scattering,\cite{beecher2016direct} Raman spectroscopy,\cite{yaffe2017local} and nuclear magnetic resonance\cite{kubicki2020local}.
+The instantaneous structure often differs from the structure averaged over space and time, which can be seen from differences between X-ray diffraction measurements and more local probes such as electron diffraction,\cite{baikie2013synthesis} X-ray scattering,\cite{beecher2016direct} Raman spectroscopy,\cite{yaffe2017local} and nuclear magnetic resonance\cite{kubicki2020local}.